asajeffrey/ecmascript_sharedmem/MEMMODEL_WIP.md

 (─rf→, ─sc→) where:

 * ─rf→ is a relation between write events and matching reads,
-* ─sc→ is a total transitive relation on atomic events with kernel ←po→,
+* ─sc→ is a transitive relation on atomic events with kernel ←po→,

 such that if *c* ─rf→ *e* then: